 Fortunately, a RAID-5 array can function minus one hard drive due to its parity data.
-Our power surge data recovery engineers had to get as good of a forensic image of the other failed drive as possible.
+Our data recovery engineers had to get as good of a forensic image of the other failed drive as possible.

 The other failed hard drive ran rough at first, but our cleanroom data recovery engineers were eventually able to get it into good shape.
 With full drive images of four of the five hard drives, the case was handed off to our RAID engineer Cody.